 Ayesha Hira, Director.
 Ms. Hira is an experienced mining executive and board member with over 25 years experience in the mining sector spanning geological exploration, mining and capital markets.
 Her career as a geologist, working across a variety of commodities and project types, provided the technical foundation for transitioning into capital markets, where she developed extensive experience in asset/company valuation, capital raising and transactional knowledge, and built an international reputation for delivering value to institutional clients and corporates globally.
 Ms. Hira has been part of the mining teams at CIBC World Markets, and RBC Capital Markets, and was formerly a member of the executive leadership team at Lucara Diamond Corp., a Lundin Group company, where she served as VP Corporate Development and Strategy responsible for the corporate growth strategy, including M&A, capital raising, shareholder and stakeholder communications, and assisting with ESG alignment and implementation.
 She has held board positions with Lucara Botswana, Clara Diamond Solutions, and the Responsible Jewellery Council representing the Mining Forum.
-Ms. Hira holds a Bachelor of Science Honours degree in Geology from Queen's University, Canada and is a CFA charterholder.
+Ms. Hira holds a Bachelor of Science Honours degree in Geology from Queen's University, Canada, the ICD.D designation from the Institute of Corporate Directors (ICD),and is a CFA charterholder.